 - “Show recently added apps” - some users may find it helpful for the Start Menu to include shortcuts to the apps they just installed.

-- “Show most used apps” - Windows 11 analyzes the apps that you frequently use and shows them in the Start Menu if the switch for this setting is enabled.
+- “Show most used apps” - Windows 11 analyzes the apps you frequently use and shows them in the Start Menu if the switch for this setting is enabled.

-You see a long list of folders that can be displayed on Start next to the Power button: Settings, File Explorer, Documents, Downloads, Music, Pictures, Videos, Network, and Personal folder (this is your user account folder).
+You see a long list of folders that can be displayed on Start, next to the Power button: Settings, File Explorer, Documents, Downloads, Music, Pictures, Videos, Network, and Personal folder (this is your user account folder).
 To add a folder to the Start Menu, set its switch On.
 To remove it from Start, set its switch Off.

 If you add all the available folders, the Start Menu gets crowded quickly, making it difficult to tell them apart.
 Therefore, enabling only the folders you visit frequently is a better idea.
 For example, I chose: Documents, Downloads, Pictures, and Settings.
 Take a look below to see how the Start Menu looks with More pins and a couple of shortcuts added at the bottom.
 Much cleaner, isn’t it?

 Starting with Windows 11 2022 Update (version 22H2), you can also create folders on the Start Menu.
 To do that, click and hold (or tap and hold) on a shortcut from the Pinned section.